-The WitEx Competition involves university law students acting as counsel in a mock court hearing before a judge in a preliminary and finals format.
+The competition involves university law students acting as counsel in a mock court hearing before a judge in a preliminary and finals format.
 Each hearing comprises two counsel: one for the prosecution/plaintiff and one for the defence.
 Each counsel calls one witness each: they are then required to conduct examination-in-chief of their witness, and cross-examination of the opponent's witness.
 There is no re-examination of witnesses.

-The rules of evidence, as applicable in the New Zealand courts, apply.
-However, the WitEx Competition focuses on rules of evidence as they apply to examination and cross-examination of witnesses, rather than rules of evidence related to procedure.
+The rules of evidence, as applicable in the New Zealand courts, apply in the competition.
+However, the competition focuses on rules of evidence as they apply to examination and cross-examination of witnesses, rather than rules of evidence related to procedure.